glacials/twos.dev/src/From Google to Apple.md

 #### iCloud Keychain

 While moving to Safari, I replaced 1Password with iCloud Keychain.
 It serves basic needs, but that’s it.
-It can store a username, a password, a 2FA code, and a domain name for each entry; nothing more.
+It can store a username, a password, a 2FA code, and a domain name for each entry.

 It cannot store two domains for one entry, e.g. gmail.com and google.com.
 It cannot store arbitrary notes on an entry, e.g. the PIN that T-Mobile customer service agents ask for.
 It cannot name an entry, e.g. Washington Corporations and Charities System instead of ccfs.sos.wa.gov.
 It cannot store non-login entries like documents, ID numbers, or insurance information.

 Using the 2FA field involves manual effort.
-Scanning almost never works, so I enter the 2FA secret by copying and pasting the code.
+Scanning rarely works, so I enter the 2FA secret by copying and pasting the code.
 Some sites provide a raw code, while others wrap the code in a URL that contains other metadata.
-1Password accepts either, but iCloud Keychain assumes you always hand it a code; if you hand it a URL it will silently accept it but produce incorrect codes.
+1Password accepts either, but iCloud Keychain assumes you hand it a code; if you hand it a URL it will silently accept it but produce incorrect codes.

 I moved back to 1Password.

-Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari.
+Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS.

 ### Sheets → Numbers